Baroka-wp/GlobalSamurai/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio
+# SAMURA SCHOOL

-> The goal here is to buil my Portfolio
+> This website presents the activities of the SAMURAI engineering school.
+The website briefly presents the activities of the company, its actors and its objectives.

 ## Built With

 - Html
 - Css
+- Js
 - Linter
-- Figma (Template 5)
+- Figma

 ## Authors